 **NA – data not available

 Online Master’s in Civil Engineering programs offer concentrations in sub-fields of the profession.
-The concentrations prepare graduates for specialized roles for governmental or for-profit engineering firms.
+The concentrations prepare graduates for specialized roles in governmental or for-profit engineering firms.
 Not all schools offer the same concentrations, so prospective students should search for the university curriculum that best fits their career aspirations.
 Here are the common centration options:

 Area of Focus | Description | Careers This Concentration Prepares For |